-A tumor of the breast, prostate, lung, and kidney can metastasize into the spine increasing the risk of spinal compression.
+A breast, prostate, lung, and kidney tumor can metastasize into the spine, increasing the risk of spinal compression.
 This could lead to neurologic dysfunction and paralysis.
 Many individuals present with back pain as the key symptom.
 The pain can worsen at night and have no relation to certain activities.
 Other symptoms include:

 Aneurysmal bone cysts or ABCs usually cause pain and swelling.
 They can be large and typically affect children and adolescents.

 This type of spinal tumor affects children, adolescents, and young adults.
-They can be found around the cervical, thoracic, or lumbar segments of the spine, but are more common in the sacrum region.
+They can be found around the cervical, thoracic, or lumbar spine segments but are more common in the sacrum region.

 These tumors can be large, aggressive, and painful.
 They affect children and adolescents.
 They can sometimes cause spinal deformity and paralysis.

 This a slow-growing spinal tumor that comes from cartilage and usually affects adolescents.
 It is uncommon and typically found in the posterior or rear of the spine.

 A very small bone tumor that is less than 2 cm.
 It typically affects adolescents.
 It is known to cause night pain and can result in spinal deformity.